-In discharging these responsibilities, the Audit Committee, among other things: (i) selects, oversees, and retains our independent auditor; (ii) reviews and discusses the scope of the annual audit and written communications by our independent auditor to the Audit Committee and management; (iii) oversees our financial reporting activities, including the annual audit and the accounting standards and principles we follow; (iv) approves audit and non-audit services by our independent auditor and applicable fees; (v) reviews and discusses our periodic reports filed with the SEC; (vi) reviews and discusses our earnings press releases and communications; (vii) oversees our internal audit activities; (viii) oversees our disclosure controls and procedures and reviews our internal controls over financial reporting; (ix) reviews and discusses risk assessment and risk management policies and practices, including cybersecurity; (x) oversees the administration of our Code of Business Conduct and Ethics and other ethics policies; (xi) oversees and periodically reviews and edits our Whistleblower Policy; (xii) reviews, discusses, and approves insider and affiliated person transactions;(xiii) administers the policy with respect to the hiring of former employees of our independent auditor; and (xiv) with respect to all of the foregoing responsibilities, interfaces with management, the independent auditor, the internal audit department, and any other parties to discuss, review, and execute such responsibilities.
+In discharging these responsibilities, the Audit Committee, among other things: (i) selects, oversees, and retains our independent auditor; (ii) reviews and discusses the scope of the annual audit and written communications by our independent auditor to the Audit Committee and management; (iii) oversees our financial reporting activities, including the annual audit and the accounting standards and principles we follow; (iv) approves audit and non-audit services by our independent auditor and applicable fees; (v) reviews and discusses our periodic reports filed with the SEC; (vi) reviews and discusses our earnings press releases and communications; (vii) oversees our internal audit activities; (viii) oversees our disclosure controls and procedures and reviews our internal controls over financial reporting; (ix) reviews and discusses risk assessment and risk management policies and practices, including cybersecurity; (x) oversees the administration of our Code of Business Conduct and Ethics and other ethics policies; (xi) oversees and periodically reviews and edits our Whistleblower Policy; (xii) reviews, discusses, and approves insider and affiliated person transactions;(xiii) administers the policy with respect to the hiring of former employees of our independent auditor; and (xiv) with respect to all of the foregoing responsibilities.
 In addition, the Audit Committee performs an annual self-evaluation, reviews its charter and recommends changes to the Governance Committee for submission to the Board for approval, and prepares the Audit Committee report required to be included in our annual proxy statement.
 In 2020, due to the Merger and in connection with adding new members to the committees, the Audit Committee did not perform an annual self-evaluation.